Freshman: Personal insight questions

 Questions & guidance

 Remember, the personal questions are just that — personal.
 Which means you should use our guidance for each question just as a suggestion in case you need help.
-The important thing is expressing who are you, what matters to you and what you want to share with UC.
+The important thing is expressing who you are, what matters to you and what you want to share with UC.

 2. Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.